rlipscombe/ct_ext/README.md

 2. Click on the most-recent test run.
 3. Click on the "Common Test Framework Log" button.
 4. Hook errors are usually in the "Progress Log" part of the page.

+If there's nothing there, try the following instead:

+1. Common Test outputs the path of the `all_runs.html` file.
+Open that file.
+2. Click on the most-recent test run.
+3. Look for the failing suite.
+Click on that.
+4. Look for the failing test.
+Click on that.
+5. There's usually a big red banner and a chunk of text.
+Your error is in there somewhere.